 Each class has been given their outdoor classroom dates for this term.
 Please put them in your calendar.

 Please note, on occasions these time may change but you would recieve a text message if this was to occur.

 PLEASE MAKE SURE YOU BRING WELLIES AND SUITABLE COAT, HAT AND GLOVES.

 WELLIES ARE ESSENTIAL TO AVOID TREADING MUD INTO SCHOOL Thank you!

-The Outdoor classroom dates for the Spring term are available to download via the Letters Home tab under ‘News and Events’.
+The outdoor classroom dates for each term are available to download via the Letters Home tab under ‘News and Events’.